Mazatech/amanithsvg-website/_docs/desc/004-lite-vs-full.md

 There are no recurring fees nor royalties.

 ## Is it possible to get access to AmanithSVG source code?
-Source code is available for an additional fee, starting from 100k Euro (AmanithVG code excluded).
+Source code is available on PREMIUM tier for an additional fee, if you are interested please contact [info@mazatech.com](mailto:info@mazatech.com?subject=AmanithSVG%20Source%20Code%20Licensing)

 ---